LiaTemplates/aframe/README.md

 ### `@AFRAME.sceneWithStyle`

                          --{{0}}--
 However, the previous example used the default styling method, which is defined by the macro `@AFRAME.style`.
-By using this macro, it is possible to overwrite these settings, change the widht and height properties or to add a border.
+By using this macro, it is possible to overwrite these settings, change the width and height properties or to add a border.
 Note, the backticks around the style-definition are optional, as long as there is no comma within your definition, this will work.
 But if you have commas within your parameters, LiaScript will separate them by commas, to prevent this use